 In the health sector, Australia works closely with SIG to ensure all Solomon Islanders have access to good quality basic health care.
 We prioritise spending to support maternal and child health, reduce the disease burden and strengthen the Solomon Islands health system to deliver essential medicines and better health services to communities.
 We will continue to support rural water and sanitation to build a foundation for a healthier population.

 Australia's support to the health sector over the last decade has helped to save lives, reduce disease burden and improve productive capital in the Solomon Islands economy.
 Through Australian support Solomon Islands has achieved significant progress in population health: maternal mortality has reduced by two thirds, child mortality has reduced by half and malaria incidence has declined by 75 per cent.
 However, many challenges remain.
-Children are still dying from preventable diseases such as diarrhoea and pneumonia.
+Children are still dying from preventable diseases such as diarrhea and pneumonia.
 The coverage of essential medicine vaccines is not universal, and access to water (54 per cent in rural areas; 80 per cent Honiara) and sanitation (13 per cent in rural areas) remains below the regional average.

 Our funding for health programs is delivered through a sector wide partnership, led by the Solomon Islands Government, and supported by other donors, including the World Health Organization, UNICEF, UNFPA, World Bank, European Union, Japan and the Secretariat of the Pacific Community.